webhdx/ETH2GC/README.md

 - assemble everything

 > [!TIP]
-> This variant is only available through me store as a fully assembled unit or DIY kit.
-If you are interested, please [visit my store](https://store.webhdx.dev/)
+> Are you interested in buying fully assembled unit or DIY kit?
+I'm selling these [on my store](https://store.webhdx.dev/)

 ### Parts list
 | Part                                              | Quantity | Links                                                                                                                                                                                                                                                                                          |